-Over our collective 3 ½ months in the city of Oaxaca (and counting), we’ve tried almost every Oaxaca mezcaleria in the Centro.
+Over my collective 7+months in the city of Oaxaca, I've tried almost every Oaxaca mezcaleria in the Centro.
 I’ve narrowed down my list of favorites, each with their own vibe, depending on your mood.

 I think mezcal is one of the most delicious things I’ve ever tasted.
+(I love mezcal so much, I did an intensive Oaxaca mezcal tour to visit some of the best and most traditional palenques & distilleries in the region.)
 And it’s also the most fun thing to sample because the variations are endless.
 The type of maguey, the fermenting methods, and the pots used to distill the spirit all add their own flavors.

 Check out my list below of the best mezcal bars in Oaxaca.
 It also may be smart to start with in the order I present them - that way you can learn a bit about mezcal first, and you’ll enjoy each tasting more along the way.